uriel1998/docker-music-streaming/README.md

 typing `docker-compose up -d --build`.

 Also contains mpdq, but that's got to be run after spinup.

+Will need to restart the container to reflect changes in music directory, it looks like.

 ## Contents
  1. [About](#1-about)